EduardoZepeda/coffee-bytes-hugo/content/posts/como-funcionan-los-permisos-y-grupos-en-django/index.en.md

 ---
-title: "How do permissions and permissions groups work in Django?"
+title: "How do permissions and its groups work in Django?"
 date: "2021-04-17"
 categories:
 - "django"